 - Place equal amounts of the pesto, followed by the goat cheese in each chicken breast.
 Secure with toothpicks and place in the prepared baking dish.

 - Arrange tomato halves (cut side up) around chicken breasts.
 Season with salt and black pepper.

 - Combine Parmesan cheese, panko, seasoned dry breadcrumbs, olive oil, garlic, and parsley in a small bowl.
 Scatter evenly over chicken breasts and tomato halves.

 - Bake for approximately 25 minutes or until cooked through to 165 degrees in the center of the filling and topping is lightly browned and crusty.
-(Remember to remove toothpicks prior to serving.)
+Remove toothpicks prior to serving.

 MAKE AHEAD: Stuff the chicken up to 12 hours ahead of time; refrigerate.
 When ready to bake, mix together the breadcrumb mixture and cut tomatoes.
 Arrange, top and bake.

 Amount Per Serving Calories 679 Total Fat 43g Saturated Fat 12g Trans Fat 0g Unsaturated Fat 29g Cholesterol 130mg Sodium 782mg Carbohydrates 21g Net Carbohydrates 0g Fiber 3g Sugar 6g Sugar Alcohols 0g Protein 51g